kburke18/900lbs-Programming-Test/README.txt

 These are additional features that I either conceptualized for this project or began working on.
 Due to the time constraint, these features are still in progress.
 1. Full color picker using Asset Store plugin.
 2. Detect orientation of device to switch the speed/buffers of certain actions.
+(Currently only calibrated for landscape orientation.)
 3. Scale rotation with scaled size.
 =================================================================================
 RESOURCES